GeoscienceAustralia/GeodePy/docs/tutorials/vincentytut.rst

 Curved Plane
 ------------

 To calculate the joins between two points on a curved plane, vincenty's formula can be used.
-In this example we will use the utm vincenty functions but this same process can be undertaken using the normal formula with latitude and longitude.
+Within GeodePy there are two types of Vincenty's that either use geographic coordinates or grid coordinates.
+In this example we will use the utm vincenty functions that uses grid coordinates but this same process can be undertaken using latitude and longitude.

 .. code:: python

     import geodepy.geodesy
     import geodepy.angles

-    connection2 = geodepy.geodesy.vincinv_utm(55, 696053.337, 6086610.13, 55, 696770.781, 6086089.772)
+    connection2 = geodepy.geodesy.vincinv_utm(
+        55, #zone of A
+        696053.337, #easting of A
+        6086610.13, #northing of A
+        55, #zone of B
+        696770.781, #easting of B
+        6086089.772 #northing of B
+    )
     bearing2 = connection2[1]
     bearing2 = geodepy.angles.dec2dms(bearing2)